Large Granny Square with Circle Centre

 Enter your email address to subscribe to this blog and receive notifications of new posts by email.

-Choosing your Crochet Colour Palette (With Cheating Shortcuts).
+Choosing Your Crochet Colour Palette (With Easy Shortcuts).

-When I first started to crochet I didn’t think much beyond what colours I liked and which colours were available.
-That was fine but sometimes my favourite colours didn’t translate into yarn very well or I didn’t know which shade would be best with another.
+When I first started to crochet, I didn’t think much beyond what colours I liked and which colours were available.
+That was fine, but sometimes my favourite colours didn’t translate into yarn very well, or I didn’t know which shade would work best with another.
 Thankfully, there are far more colours and shades available than there used to be (this crochet thing has really taken off).

-These days I ask myself what style I’m after or how many colours will acheive a good balance for the picture I have in my head?
-I also approach a project from a different angle, I take inspiration from different sources rather than turning up at the shop and chucking balls of yarn in my basket.
-I consider more than just my favourite colours.
+These days, I ask myself what style I’m after or how many colours will achieve a good balance for the picture I have in my head?
+Perhaps approach a crochet project from a different angle.
+I take inspiration from different sources rather than turning up at the shop and chucking balls of yarn in my basket.
+And consider more than just my favourite colours.

-Before I go into the “cheats” I use, I’m going to mention a little bit about whether to go Random or Organised; I think it could be helpful.
-I’m Random.
+Before I go into the easy crochet “cheats” I use, I’m going to mention a little bit about whether to be “Random” or “Organised” in deciding the colours you choose for your crochet projects; I think it could be helpful.
+I’m usually Random.
 What are you?

 proper-crochet-granny-blanket